Start My Answer

 • The remaining balance

 They'll also record the information of the original creditor.
-You'll have 30 days to dispute the debt or to ask for any additional information about the creditor.
-To learn more about how a Debt Validation Letter can help you get Receivables Performance Management off your back, check out this video:
+You'll have 30 days to dispute the debt or ask for additional information about the creditor.
+To learn more about how a debt validation letter can help you get Receivables Performance Management off your back, check out this video:

 What if Receivables Performance Management takes me to court?